dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

 Anyways, there's no point in fighting über-powerful people, unless you're sadomasochistic.
-In fact, I'm pretty sure the Rothschilds would be on my side -- they hate communism because it means they lose control over vast regions of (socioepistemological territory) to another main branch of the Illuminati.
+In fact, I'm pretty sure the Rothschilds would be on my side -- they hate communism because it means they lose control over vast regions of (socioepistemic territory) to another main branch of the Illuminati.

 #### Tanya the Evil is like Salaryman Stalin.
 [Just watch episode one.](http://www.crunchyroll.com/saga-of-tanya-the-evil/episode-1-the-devil-of-the-rhine-727459) Easy.